Internet-Draft | SPICE SD-CWT | June 2025 |

 A hash digest of a Salted Disclosed Claim.¶

-Any Redacted Claim Key or Redacted Claim Element which has been replaced in the CWT payload by a Blinded Claim Hash.¶
+Any Redacted Claim Key or Redacted Claim Element that has been replaced in the CWT payload by a Blinded Claim Hash.¶

 The hash of a claim redacted from a map data structure.¶